Double Entry – Bookkeeping

 Large organizations that have lots of cash transactions make use of petty cash book.
 All those transactions that involve cash but are of petty amount (small amount) are passed through this book.
 So that the burden of the main cashier is reduced, and errors and omissions are avoided.
-Petty Cash Book is based on Imprest System, which means that the first time a certain amount is transferred to the petty cash book from the main cash book.
-Then all the transactions which are lower than a certain amount are passed through the petty cash book.
+Petty Cash Book is based on Imprest System, which means that first time a certain amount is transferred to the petty cash book from the main cash book.
+Then all the transactions which are lower than a certain amount is passed through the petty cash book.
 The total amount spent from the petty cash book is then compensated from the main cash book at the end of each month.
-This process of compensation is called a reimbursement. compensation is done so that opening and closing balances are the same it is called maintaining the petty cash float.
+This process of compensation is called reimbursement. compensation is done so that opening and closing balances are the same it is called maintaining the petty cash float.

 Once the transactions are recorded in the books of original entries they are posted to the ledger.
 Ledger is divided into four categories.

 CASH BOOK: is not only the book of original entry it is also a ledger.
 Transactions once posted in the cash book indicates one part of double-entry is complete and hence, we are not supposed to make cash and bank accounts again because they are already incorporated in the cash book.